abarichello/arbochelli/blog/source/donate/index.md

 # Donate

-Tip $5 here to help host this website:
+Tip $5 here to help host this website.

 ## Paypal